-The School of Civil Engineering consists of three departments, the Department of Water Engineering, the Department of Structural Engineering and the Department of Structural Mechanics.
-The School conducts both part time and full time undergraduate courses in Civil Engineering.
-In addition, the Departments conduct graduate courses in Structural Engineering, Water Engineering, Public Health Engineering and Engineering Construction.
-Vigorous graduate research programmes are pursued in many fields.
+The School of Civil Engineering consists of four departments, Water Engineering, Civil Engineering Materials, Structural Engineering and Structural Mechanics.
+The School conducts both parttime and full-time undergraduate courses in Civil Engineering.
+In addition, all departments conduct graduate courses and carry out graduate research programmes in many fields.

-The Department of Water Engineering encompasses the fields of Hydraulics, Hydrology, Public Health Engineering, Soil Mechanics and Engineering Construction.
-Public Health Engineering and Soil Mechanics Laboratories are located at Kensington.
+The Department of Water Engineering encompasses the fields of Hydraulics, Hydrology, Public Health Engineering and Engineering Construction.
+The Public Health Engineering Laboratory is located at Kensington.
 The Hydrology research centre is also at Kensington, but a substantial amount of investigation is carried out in the field.
-The Water Research Laboratory at Manly Vale is the centre for hydraulics laboratory instruction and investigations.
+The Water Research Laboratory is located at Manly Vale and is the centre for instruction and research in hydraulics.